What do I do if I want a place at Acomb Primary School for my child?

 When will my child be taught swimming?

-Swimming is a compulsory part of the national curriculum at KS2 (Y3-Y6).
-Details will be issued each year about swimming lessons.
+Swimming is a compulsory part of the national curriculum at KS2 (Y3-Y6, although it doesn’t have to be taught in all of these year groups).
+Details will be issued each year about swimming lessons to the relevant classes.

 What is Sports Day?